akram19-setif/fylo-template/README.md

 # fylo-template
-I Designed this template frome site front-end Mentor Challanges
+I Designed this template from site front-end Mentor Challanges